 How to enroll in a Pennsylvania college savings plan

-The Pennsylvania 529 Investment Plan and the Pennsylvania Guaranteed Savings Plan can be opened online by a parent, grandparent or anyone saving for a beneficiary’s education.
+The Pennsylvania 529 Investment Plan and the Pennsylvania Guaranteed Savings Plan can be opened online by a parent, grandparent, or anyone saving for a beneficiary’s education.

-Each plan’s application will ask for the 529 plan account owner’s name, Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN), date of birth, mailing address, telephone number and email address, and the beneficiary’s name, data of birth and SSN or ITIN.
+Each plan’s application will ask for the 529 plan account owner’s name, Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN), date of birth, mailing address, telephone number and email address, and the beneficiary’s name, date of birth and SSN or ITIN.

 How much can you contribute to a 529 plan in Pennsylvania?